frzhen/Vue3-TS-CompAPI-Vite-Test/README.md

   - Type Guard;
   - `as const` way to create type definition on the fly;
   - `get` keyword to make a function/method accessible like an object attribute;

+#### Additional learning helpers
+-  Compare `pinia-reactive-store` branch with `custom-reactive-store`
+  - checkout one of the branch, and Select project root folder, and right click `Git->Compare with branch`